Blog

 The source of the sewage contamination was identified as a malfunction at the Big Creek Water Reclamation Facility in Fulton County.
 It disrupted the water treatment process at the plant, which treats more than 20 million gallons of sewage each day.

-The ongoing discharge of pollution is a violation of the Clean Water Act.
-It has been reported to the Georgia Environmental Protection Division (EPD).
+The discharge of pollution was a violation of the Clean Water Act.
+It was reported to the Georgia Environmental Protection Division (EPD).

-When will the closed sections of the river reopen?
+When did the closed sections of the river reopen?

-It is difficult to predict when water quality in the affected area will improve.
-CRK continues sampling and coordinating with the CRNRA to monitor bacteria levels in the water, and the river closure will remain in place until water quality data supports reopening.
+CRK continued daily sampling and coordinating with the CRNRA to monitor bacteria levels in the water, and the river closure remained in place until water quality data supported reopening.
 On Monday, July 10, the CRNRA announced that the river would reopen from Powers Island to all downstream sections of the river park.
 On Wednesday, July 19, the CRNRA announced that all affected sections of the river park were reopened.

-On Thursday, July 6, Fulton County officials reported that healthy microorganisms are being trucked in to treat the E. coli contamination in the river and improve water quality.
-The county reported that the biological process in the treatment facility is improving and that E. coli levels should improve in the coming days.
+On Thursday, July 6, Fulton County officials reported that healthy microorganisms were being trucked in to treat the E. coli contamination in the river and improve water quality.
+The county reported that the biological process in the treatment facility were improving.

-What is the impact of the discharge on wildlife?
-Is it safe to fish?
+What was the impact of the discharge on wildlife?

 Artículos Relacionados